-Lottery Fund (revenue) - State mandated funds for education funded through the retail sale of lottery tickets.
+Lottery Funded - State mandated funds for education funded through the retail sale of lottery tickets

-Maintenance Of Effort (MOE) - refers to requirements placed upon many federally funded grant programs that the State Education Agency (SEA) and Local Education Agency (LEA) maintain funding levels for programs that support students with disabilities (SWD.
-Failure to meet MOE requirements threatens continued federal funding of such programs.
-At the local level, IDEA requires that LEAs expend the same amount of local/state funding for special education and related services as was expended in the previous fiscal year (34 CFR §300.203).
-Local and state funding levels may be reduced only with significant declines in the number of eligible students.
+Maintenance Of Effort (MOE) - The term "Maintenance of Effort," often shortened to "MOE," refers to the requirement placed upon many federally funded grant programs that the State Education Agency (SEA) and Local Education Agencies (LEA) demonstrate that the level of state and local funding remains relatively constant from year to year.
+Failure to meet MOE requirements may result in the LEA losing eligibility to receive IDEA entitlement funding and requiring an LEA to repay funds, using a non-federal source, to the SEA, who is required to send funds to the US Department of Education.
+At the local level, IDEA requires that LEAs expend the same amount of local/state funding for special education and related services as it expended in the previous fiscal year (34 CFR §300.203).
+There are provisions in IDEA to allow for decreases in an LEA's MOE from one fiscal year to the next.